Taharqa: War between Taharqa and Assyria

 Taharqa began cultivating alliances with elements in Phoenicia and Philistia who were prepared to take a more independent position against Assyria.
 Taharqa's army undertook successful military campaigns, as attested by the "list of conquered Asiatic principalities" from the Mut temple at Karnak and "conquered peoples and countries (Libyans, Shasu nomads, Phoenicians?, Khor in Palestine)" from Sanam temple inscriptions.
 Torok mentions the military success was due to Taharqa's efforts to strengthen the army through daily training in long-distance running, as well as Assyria's preoccupation with Babylon and Elam.
 Taharqa also built military settlements at the Semna and Buhen forts and the fortified site of Qasr Ibrim.

-Imperial ambitions of the Mesopotamian based Assyrian Empire made war with the 25th dynasty inevitable.
-In 701 BC, Taharqa and his army aided Judah and King Hezekiah in withstanding a siege by King Sennacherib of the Assyrians (2 Kings 19:9; Isaiah 37:9).
+Imperial ambitions of the Mesopotamian-based Assyrian Empire made war with the 25th dynasty inevitable.
+In 701 BC, the Kushites aided Judah and King Hezekiah in withstanding the siege of Jerusalem by King Sennacherib of the Assyrians (2 Kings 19:9; Isaiah 37:9).
 There are various theories (Taharqa's army, disease, divine intervention, Hezekiah's surrender, Herodotus' mice theory) as to why the Assyrians failed to take Jerusalem and withdrew to Assyria.
-Many historians claim that Sennacherib was the overlord of Khor following the siege in 701 BC.
+Historians claim that Sennacherib was the overlord of Khor following the siege in 701 BC.
 Sennacherib's annals record Judah was forced into tribute after the siege.
 However, this is contradicted by Khor's frequent utilization of an Egyptian system of weights for trade, the 20 year cessation in Assyria's pattern (before 701 and after Sennacherib's death) of repeatedly invading Khor, Khor paying tribute to Amun of Karnak in the first half of Taharqa's reign, and Taharqa flouting Assyria's ban on Lebanese cedar exports to Egypt, while Taharqa was building his temple to Amun at Kawa.